LFRezende/PyChain/README.md

 - Wallet pallet
 - Output file for re-loading chain (with verification algorithm for validity and PoW)
 - Add terminal commands and environment
+- Add the Actual Proof of Work consensus mechanism for block detection and consistency[
+- Decentralize the network to other systems.

 ### Aesthetic  ###
 - Add better formatting to table